ethansirois/Dynamic-Programming-Writeup/README.md

 This is because if the array can be split into two portions of the same sum, well then each of those subsets must have a sum of half the array's sum, since they're equal and then they sum to the array's total sum.

 # My algorithm
+## Recursive
 I had to really tune my recursive algorithm, but once I did the DP solution was pretty straightforward.
 Here's the rundown for the recursion:

+Function I/O: takes in a vector, starting index, and target (half the sum of the original array.
+This is handled before calling the recursive helper function.
+We can assert inside the recursive function that this will always be a valid split, i.e., the original array sum was even, but that doesn't guarantee that this will be even after the original call!).
+This will return a bool.

+Base case: Target = 0.
+The empty set is always a subset of any set.
+We recurse down to this point if we've removed elements that are exactly target (half the sum of the original array)
+## DP

 # Code